alimurtazafarooqui/alifarooqui.github.io/_posts/2020-08-18-bot-detection-01.md

+---
-# Bot detection - Lesson 1 - The Basics
+title: Bot Detection - Lesson 01
+tags:
+ - security
+---

+## The basics

 On a recent project, I’ve been working on bot protection capabilities.
 This has allowed me to take a deep dive into the world of headless browsers, bot creation and evasion.
 It’s a murky world where the good guys are building website scrapers and automation utilities to feed pipelines for legitmate purposes, and the less said about the bad guys, the better.